 If you want to consider getting hives this coming spring, start by reading Kim’s book first to understand WHAT you are getting into and HOW to do it well.

-He walks beginners through every step, from getting the right gear, to ordering starter nucs, to placing our first hives, doing your first inspections, and completing your first harvests.
+He walks beginners through every step, from getting the right gear like hive tools, to ordering starter nucs, to placing our first hives, doing your first inspections, and completing your first harvests.